claranet/cloud-deploy-docs/source/rst/commands.rst

  The safe deployment feature can be used with the commands "deploy" and "redeploy" and can be used with the fabric strategy.

- For AutoScaling Group with one or more Haproxy as Load Balancer, the safe deployment process works with Hapi only.
+ For AutoScaling Group with one or more HAproxy as Load Balancer, the safe deployment process works with Hapi only.

 *The safe deployment possibilities are:*